thomasp85/ggraph/README.md

 Installation
 ------------

-`ggraph` is available through CRAN and can be installed with `install_packages('ggraph')`.
+`ggraph` is available through CRAN and can be installed with `install.packages('ggraph')`.
 The package is under active development though and the latest set of features can be obtained by installing from this repository using `devtools`

 ``` r
 devtools::install_github('thomasp85/ggraph')